samueleiche/CSS-utility-framework/README.md

 ### Responsive Classes

+The classes are designed for a mobile first breakpoint system, similar to Bootstrap, Foundation, Tailwind.

 To add a utility but only have it take effect at a certain breakpoint, all you need to do is prefix the utility with the breakpoint name, followed by the : character: